Gr3atWh173/is_down/README.md

 # IsDown

-Check if a website is up and running or not.
+Check if a website is up and running or not using isitup.org API.

 ## Installation